elennick/retry4j/README.md

 ### Async Support

 Retry4j has asynchronous support of calls by using the ```executeAsync()``` method of the CallExecutor.
 Right now this support is very beta and has known issues, especially when attempting to execute more than one call asynchonously at the same time.
-These issues should be cleaned up in the next release and the API related to asynchronous calls will likely change.
+These issues should be cleaned up in the 0.7.0 release and the API related to asynchronous calls will likely change.

         CallExecutor executor = new CallExecutor(config);
         executor.executeAsync(callable);